• Skip to primary navigation

 CASHEW SOUR CREAM

-The cashew sour cream is totally optional but highly recommended, it makes this soup creamier and contrasts with the natural sweetness of the beets.
+The cashew sour cream is totally optional but highly recommended.
+It makes this soup creamier and contrasts with the natural sweetness of the beets.
 If you are making the cashew cream, make sure to soak your cashews at least 4 hours before starting.
-Otherwise you can simply use store-bought vegan sour cream.
+Otherwise, you can simply use store-bought vegan sour cream.

 For the cream, blend soaked cashews with water, salt, and lemon juice until creamy.
 That's it!